-- 1-1/4 cups firmly packed dark brown sugar
+- 1-1/4 C firmly packed dark brown sugar

-Combine all ingredients.
-Store in an airtight container (double or triple the recipe while you have all the ingredients out and divide into mason jars as gifts for your friends!).
+Combine all ingredients and store in an airtight container.
+(Double or triple the recipe while you have all the ingredients out and divide into mason jars as gifts for your friends!)

 Honey-Mustard BBQ Sauce Recipe:

 - 1 bacon slice, diced

 - 1 small onion, diced

 - 1 garlic clove, minced